It’s inevitable with an affectionate dog that he or she will get in a few licks on your face from time to time.

 Just like our mouths are full of germs, your dog’s mouth is teeming with bacteria and parasites that can infect you and your family members.

-.
+From salmonella and E. coli to worms and giardia, you have to be careful about your playful dog’s licks all the time.
 You see, when a dog licks his bum, the nasty bacteria released from his intestines may move from his bum to his mouth.

 You’ll be receiving this transfer of nasties every time your dog licks you.
 Yuck!